-In this six-session women’s small group Bible study DVD, Let.
-It.
-Go., Karen Ehman provides practical, biblically based steps for letting go of the need to control.
+In this six-session women’s small group Bible study (guide sold separately), Karen Ehman provides practical, biblically based steps for letting go of the need to control.

 Let’s face it: many women are wired to control.
 We make sure that the house is clean, the meals are prepared on time, the beds are made, the children are dressed, and everyone gets to work, school, and other activities on time.
 And trying to control it all is not only exhausting, but can also cause us to lose friends and sometimes, the affection of our families.
 It can earn wives and mothers the label of control freak and send those within our sphere of influence packing.